Jesssullivan/QEMU-Raspian/README.md

 *bridge networking things:*
--  working on guest --> guest, host --> bridge, host only mode networking options. as of 7/17/20 only SLiRP user mode networking works, see branch [broken_bridge-networking](https://github.com/Jesssullivan/clipi/tree/broken_bridge-networking) to see what is currently cooking here
+-  working on guest --> guest, bridge --> host, host only mode networking options. as of 7/17/20 only SLiRP user mode networking works, see branch [broken_bridge-networking](https://github.com/Jesssullivan/clipi/tree/broken_bridge-networking) to see what is currently cooking here